alonremer/Speech-Emotion-Recognition-Model-Comparison/README.md

 ## Project Overview

-Speech Emotion Recognition (SER) is a complex task focused on identifying emotions from speech signals.
-This project explores two different methodologies to tackle this challenge:
+Speech Emotion Recognition (SER) is a complex task focused on identifying and classifying emotional states from spoken language by analyzing vocal features such as tone, pitch, volume, and speech patterns.
+The goal of SER is to understand and interpret emotions expressed through speech, which has numerous potential applications across various fields, such as mental health and customer service.

+This project explores two different methodologies to tackle the challenge of SER:

 - **Wav2Vec2**: A transformer-based model pre-trained on vast amounts of speech data, fine-tuned specifically for emotion recognition tasks.
 - **ResNet18**: A convolutional neural network (CNN) traditionally used for image classification, adapted in this project to work with audio data by converting it into spectrograms.